richo/zephyros/README.md

 #### Basics

-At it's core, Zephyros just runs quietly in your menu bar, and loads the configs you tell it to in the language you want.
+At it's core, Zephyros just runs quietly in your menu bar, and runs your config script.
+You typically use this script to bind global hot keys to do stuff, often window-manager-type things.

 #### Supported languages